ballonj1/book-store/notes/react-router.md

   * To get your intuition in line with React Router's, think about components, not static routes
   * Think about how to solve the problem with React's declarative composability because nearly every "React Router question" is probably a "React question"

+# Scroll to the Top
+Most of the time all you need is to “scroll to the top” because you have a long content page, that when navigated to, stays scrolled down.
+This is straightforward to handle with a <ScrollToTop> component that will scroll the window up on every navigation, make sure to wrap it in withRouter to give it access to the router’s props: